theAIGuysCode/YOLOv4-Cloud-Tutorial/README.md

 To follow along with the exact tutorial upload this entire repository to your Google Drive home folder.
 Then follow along with the notebook by opening it within Google Colab.

-Watch a step-by-step walkthrough tutorial of the code: https://www.youtube.com/watch?v=mKAEGSxwOAY
+Watch a step-by-step walkthrough tutorial of the code for pre-trained YOLOv4: https://www.youtube.com/watch?v=mKAEGSxwOAY

+Watch a step-by-step walkthrough tutorial of the code for training your own Custom Object Detector: https://www.youtube.com/watch?v=mmj3nxGT2YQ

 Here is the Colab Notebook for showing pre-trained YOLOv4 Object Detector on over 80 classes and how to customize outputs etc.: https://colab.research.google.com/drive/12QusaaRj_lUwCGDvQNfICpa7kA7_a2dE?usp=sharing